mflova/mflova-coding-guidelines/python/math_optimization/concepts.md

     - `backward`: They compute the jacobian from the output to the input.
 Because of this, this method is super well performant in cases where m >> n (more outputs than inputs)

+## Frameworks

+For Python, the recommended ones are:

+- `scipy`: Quite generic option but slow for bigger problems.
+- `optix` (uses `jax`): Much quicker due to its auto-differentiation techniques.

 More source:
   - https://wandb.ai/wandb_fc/tips/reports/Enhancing-Performance-with-SciPy-Optimize-and-W-B-A-Deep-Dive--Vmlldzo0NjE4MDEy